-These parameters depend on the generation dispatch, which is subject to changes in the planning studies and unknown to the Generator Owners (GO) who provide the models.
-To resolve this issue, the GOs set the absolute limits in the model, i.e., as if initial Pgen and Qgen are "0."
-The Transmission Planners will offset the limits by the initial conditions when performing planning studies.4 In other words, the GOs enter Plant Pmax, Plant Pmin, Plant Qmax, and Plant Qmin in the dynamic models.
-They will be converted to [repb_b].pmax, [repc_b].pmin, [repc_b].qmax and [repc_b].qmin at the time of simulation.
+These parameters depend on the generation dispatch, which is subject to changes in the planning studies and unknown to the Generator Owners who provide the models.
+To resolve this issue, the Generator Owners set the absolute limits in the model, i.e. as if initial Pgen and Qgen are zero.
+The transmission planners will offset the limits by the initial conditions when performing planning studies4.